 Solutions and strategies

-To address these challenges effectively, network administrators can employ several strategies:
+To address challenges effectively, network administrators can employ several strategies:

-– Patch management.
-Establish a well-defined process for updating software and firmware to mitigate security vulnerabilities.
+- Patch management.
+Establish a well-defined process for updating software and firmware to mitigate security vulnerabilities and avoid compatibility issues.

 - Network segmentation.
 Divide the network into segments to contain potential breaches and limit their impact.